 Many families that we work with today have significant wealth in retirement accounts.
 One of the major benefits of retirement accounts is their tax benefits.
 Unfortunately, if they are not devised properly through your estate plan, these benefits can be lost.
 Let us share three key reasons why these accounts should not go to probate with you right here in our blog.

 Overall, caution should be taken when you do not name your spouse as your beneficiary.
-While not necessarily required for your legacy planning, your spouse should know if he or she will not be the beneficiary of these funds.
+While not necessarily required for your legacy planning, your spouse should know if he or she will benefit from these funds.
 You may be required to obtain your spouse’s consent in writing under your retirement plan terms.
 Discuss this with your estate planning attorney to make sure you have covered all the bases for the transfer of this account to someone other than your spouse and will not accidentally end up in probate court.

 We know this article may raise more questions than it answers.
 Our estate planning law firm takes a very different approach from what you might have come to expect.
 Our goal is to create lifelong relationships with each of our clients, to guide and manage your legacy for the rest of your life.
 Please contact our offices in Stuart and in Palm City to learn more.